mell62/mell62/README.md

 👨‍🎓 I'm Mridhul, I'm a fresh Computer Science & Engineering graduate.

 🕮 I really enjoy coding.
-I recently discovered an interest in **Front End Web Development** and I enjoy learning and building web development projects whenever I have free time from college activities.
+I discovered an interest in **Front End Web Development** and I enjoy learning and building web development projects whenever I have free time from work.

 🎮 Outside learning, I also enjoy doing workout everyday and listening to music.
 I also know a bit of guitar and I enjoy challenging my friends to a game of Chess.